French Creek Freddie to make 46th Groundhog Day prediction - NewsBreak

 The event is free.
 Those interested are advised to arrive by 9:30 a.m. ahead of Freddie’s prediction, which is scheduled for 10 a.m.

-In addition to learning whether or not to expect six more weeks of winter, attendees can also enjoy the following activities, according to a press release from the West Virginia Division of Natural Resources (DNR):2 men arrested on drug, gun charges in Ohio
+In addition to learning whether or not to expect six more weeks of winter, attendees can also enjoy the following activities, according to a press release from the West Virginia Division of Natural Resources (DNR):

 - An opportunity to win prizes during the 10th annual Woodchuckin’ Contest